BFN Springer Theory: Abelian Gauge Theories

 \subsection{Hyperplane arrangements}

-After specialization at $([-\mu + \tfrac{1}{2} \alpha],1)$ weight modules over $\A$ have a nice description in terms of the combinatorics of a hyperplane arrangement in $(\ff^!)^* = \fg$ which was originally described in \cite{BLPW1} and is recapitulated in \cite{BDGH}.
-The starting point is the following proposition. \begin{Proposition} \text{ } \begin{enumerate} \item The Gelfand-Tsetlin algebra of $\A_{([-\mu + \tfrac{1}{2}\alpha],1)}$ can be identified with functions on the fiber of the map above the point $[-\mu + \tfrac{1}{2} \alpha]$. \item For each representative $\mu: \Cx \to \tG$ one has an isomorphism
+After specialization at $([-\mu + \tfrac{1}{2} \alpha],1)$ weight modules over $\A$\footnote{Here we mean ordinary weight modules over $\C$.} have a nice description in terms of the combinatorics of a hyperplane arrangement in $(\ff^!)^* = \fg$.
+The starting point is the following proposition. \begin{Proposition} \text{ } \begin{enumerate} \item The Gelfand-Tsetlin subalgebra of $\A_{([-\mu + \tfrac{1}{2}\alpha],1)}$ can be identified with functions on the fiber of the map above the point $[-\mu + \tfrac{1}{2} \alpha]$. \item For each representative $\mu: \Cx \to \tG$ one has an isomorphism

 and under this isomorphism $x_i$ restricts to $\bar{x}_i - \mu_i + \tfrac{1}{2} \alpha_i$. \end{enumerate} \end{Proposition}